 Fortunately, you don't need any tools to install these covers.
 An installation guide is available, but the process is simple enough it should take you under and hour to get both covers all the way situated.
 Since the neoprene is stretchable, getting the covers on the seats in the right orientation is fairly simple.
 With the guide, figuring out where to attach the different nylon hooks on the underside of the seat isn't too complex.

-These Rugged Ridges Neoprene Front Seat Covers are made specifically for 2011-2018 Jeep Wrangler JK.
+These Rugged Ridges Neoprene Front Seat Covers are made specifically for 2011-2018 Jeep Wrangler JK and JL.
 It is not

 compatible with Leather Seats.